NetworkGradeLinux/mion-docs/docs/community/Community.md

 ## Getting in Touch

 The best way to get in touch is [Slack](https://networkgradelinux.slack.com), or you can attend one of our public meetings.
+For anything related to documentation you can email our [documentation maintainer](igorina@toganlabs.com).

 ### Slack

 All are welcome to stop by, introduce themselves, and say hi to us over on Slack!

 Here's our current Slack channels, and what each are used for:

 * **general:** news, announcements and project wide discussions, good place to introduce yourself to everyone!
-* **gh-notify:** reserved for automated Github updates on CI builds, issue statuses, and pull requests
+* **gh-notify:** reserved for automated GitHub updates on CI builds, issue statuses, and pull requests
 * **network-grade-linux:** mostly technical discussions, this is where you should ask questions regarding mion